dnajd/FluentNao/README.md

 Duration of Movement
 --------------------
-You can now specify a number of seconds to take for each command or stanza
+You can specify a number of seconds to take for each command or stanza.
+We use the setDuration() to set the duration globally for every function that follows

+    # sets duration to half a second
+    nao.setDuration(.5)

-Here we set the duration for each command
+We can override the default duration in each motion function

-    # open hands in 2 seconds
+    # open hands in half a second
-    nao.hands.open(2)
+    nao.hands.open()

     # put arms out in 4 seconds
     nao.arms.out(4)

-We can use the setDuration() to set the duration globally for every function that follows

-    # sets duration for all functions
-    nao.setDuration(1)
+    nao.go()

 Contributing
 ============